Kowasaki/ForesAI/README.md

 - Add object tracker
 - ROS integration
 - image segmentation tasks
-- Remove dependencies from Object Detection API for inference
 - Document functions
 - Nvidia Tegra GPU usage monitoring (If on Jetson platform, you can just use tegrastats.sh)
 - Nvidia NVML GPU usage monitoring (can also just use nividia-smi)